-The intensive five-day programme offered various hands-on workshops, lectures, presentations and discussion sessions.
+The Museum Education Seminar was an intensive 5-day seminar offering various hands-on workshops, lectures, presentations, discussion sessions, and excursions.
 The hands-on workshops covered topics such as the development of educational programmes for permanent and temporary exhibitions; working with specific target groups; museum education in a transcultural and multicultural context; teaching about Judaism and the Holocaust.
 The Museum Focus sessions provided a framework for mutual support by offering participants a platform to present new and innovative projects and to discuss specific challenges and case studies that they are dealing with in their daily work at their respective museums.

-The MES has been organised in cooperation with the Vilna Gaon State Jewish Museum (2016), the Jewish Museum Vienna (2015) and the Oslo Jewish Museum (2014).
+The MES was organised in cooperation with the Vilna Gaon State Jewish Museum (2016), the Jewish Museum Vienna (2015) and the Oslo Jewish Museum (2014).
 The outcomes of the MES can be found in the educational project exchange section.